isomerpages/enterprisesg-cpso/pages/2j-types-of-mains-plugs-suitable-for-use-in-singapore.md

 Type D socket outlets should only be carried out by qualified electrical workers.</p>
 <p>When purchasing mains-powered electrical appliances for use in Singapore,
-the Consumer Product Safety Office (CPSO) recommends looking out for those with 13A Type G plugs for most electrical appliances.
+the Consumer Product Safety Office recommends looking out for those with 13A Type G plugs for most electrical appliances.
 For more energy-intensive electrical appliances that require higher power consumption, consumers should check with the supplier on whether the 15A Type D plug is required, and if so, what are the associated installation requirements.</p>